1. What does RAILnet-21 propose?

 This proposal has long been under consideration by congressional committees, research and policy think tanks, and government-convened commissions and panels such as the Amtrak Reform Council.
 The Government Accountability Office, the Congressional Research Service, and the US DOT Inspector General have also extensively studied it.

-2. How does AIRNet-21 promote better Amtrak service?
+2. How does RAILnet-21 promote better Amtrak service?

 Freed of its obligation to fund more than a billion dollars annually of infrastructure operating and capital costs on its owned infrastructure, Amtrak can reallocate its capital resources to new cars, locomotives and trainsets throughout its national system.
 Just as it does now on the national network, it will pay only for the track capacity it uses on a “train-mile” basis.
 The “ownership penalty” financial allocations will be removed from the Amtrak ledgers which should result in lower unit-cost pricing to states and commuter agencies purchasing Amtrak services under PRIIA Sections 209 and 212.

-3. Does AIRNet-21 force the IMO to grant rail carriers “open access” to IMO managed tracks?
+3. Does RAILnet-21 force the IMO to grant rail carriers “open access” to IMO managed tracks?

 4. How does this plan avoid the pitfalls of the failed Railtrack model in the UK?